Megalodon: Changing ecosystem

 Pliocene of Italy, and similar forms reported from the Pliocene of England and South Africa, indicating the capacity of these dolphins to cope with increasingly prevalent cold water temperatures in high latitudes.
 These dolphins were assumed to have been macrophagous in some studies, but on closer inspection, these dolphins are not found to be macrophagous and fed on small fishes instead.
 On the other hand, gigantic macropredatory sperm whales such as Livyatan-like forms are last reported from Australia and South Africa circa 5 million years ago.
 Others, such as Hoplocetus and Scaldicetus also occupied a niche similar to that of modern killer whales but the last of these forms disappeared during the Pliocene.
 Members of genus Orcinus became large and macrophagous in the Pleistocene.

-Paleontologist Robert Boessenecker and his colleagues rechecked the fossil record of megalodon for carbon dating errors and concluded that it disappeared circa 3.5 million years ago.
+Paleontologist Robert Boessenecker and his colleagues reanalyzed the fossil record of megalodon using a statistical model to calculate an estimated extinction date of circa 3.51 million years ago.
 Boessenecker and his colleagues further suggest that megalodon suffered range fragmentation due to climatic shifts, and competition with white sharks might have contributed to its decline and extinction.
 Competition with white sharks is assumed to be a factor in other studies as well, but this hypothesis warrants further testing.
-Multiple compounding environmental and ecological factors including climate change and thermal limitations, collapse of prey populations and resource competition with white sharks are believed to have contributed to decline and extinction of megalodon for now.
+Multiple compounding environmental and ecological factors including climate change and thermal limitations, collapse of prey populations and resource competition with white sharks are believed to have contributed to decline and extinction of megalodon.
+Some experts argued given the long coexistence of Otodus and Carcharodon lineages despite competition for high trophic prey, competition probably played a smaller role in its extinction compared to abiotic and other biotic factors such as range fragmentation, cooling climate, and decline of cetacean diversity.

 The extinction of megalodon set the stage for further changes in marine communities.
 The average body size of baleen whales increased significantly after its disappearance, although possibly due to other, climate-related, causes.
 Conversely the increase in baleen whale size may have contributed to the extinction of megalodon, as they may have preferred to go after smaller whales; bite marks on large whale species may have come from scavenging sharks.
 Megalodon may have simply become coextinct with smaller whale species, such as Piscobalaena nana.
 The extinction of megalodon had a positive impact on other apex predators of the time, such as the great white shark, in some cases spreading to regions where megalodon became absent.